pandax-experiments/bamboo-shoot3/README.md

 also it is planned to have implementations in multiple languages, currently only in C++.
 It supports tree-like data structures, and provides forward/backward-compatibility on fields of custom structs by numerically tagging each field.
-The implementation currently runs at a speed comparable to a one-byte-at-a-time copy.
+The implementation currently runs at several gigabytes per second in both serializing and parsing.
 Documentation at [doc/pbss.md](doc/pbss.md).

 The file IO library also has a stable [data format](doc/file.md), providing